 Considering aspiring physicians today, she wants doctors early in their careers to remember, as she does, what it was that drove them to medicine.
 "Hold on to that humanity," she says.
+"Hold on to that humanity," she says.
+"Hold on to that humanity," she says.
 "Hold on to that integrity and that personal connection.
 That is the essence of medicine: giving of your mind and heart selflessly to help others."